News Archives Press room

 Lauren Viera, Tribune reporter

-"There is already momentum in terms of the area becoming arts-friendly," Colon said.
-"I'm happy to report that right in that area we have the potential for housing artists and actually having them fill some of these empty storefronts with pop-up galleries."
+"There is already momentum in the area becoming arts-friendly," Colon said.
+"I'm happy to report that right in that area, we have the potential for housing artists and actually having them fill some of these empty storefronts with pop-up galleries."

-Art-centric Pilsen has been similarly plagued for years, but it wasn't until last spring that real estate magnate Podmajersky Inc., which has a monopoly on the neighborhood's live-work storefronts and lofts, approached local multi-use exhibitioners Chicago Urban Arts Society for help.
+Art-centric Pilsen has been similarly plagued for years.
+Still, it wasn't until last spring that real estate magnate Podmajersky Inc., which has a monopoly on the neighborhood's live-work storefronts and lofts, approached local multi-use exhibitioners at Chicago Urban Arts Society for help.

 "They call them showPODS, but they're pop-ups," said Chicago Urban Arts Society executive director Lauren Pacheco, who co-founded the organization in 2006 with brother Peter Kepha.
-In seven storefronts along South Halsted Street, the pair curated and installed work by local printmakers, painters, furniture designers, and others.
+The pair curated and installed work by local printmakers, painters, furniture designers, and others in seven storefronts along South Halsted Street.

-Similar initiatives have taken off in neighborhoods such as Wicker Park, Bucktown, and the West Loop, as well as specific addresses like the Merchandise Mart, for which the Chicago Artists' Coalition manages a studio residency for six artists on the 15th floor.
-Evanston is on board too: Founded last winter, the city's Art Under Glass program showcases the work of local artists in unoccupied retail spaces, so long as they are living and working in that township.
+Similar initiatives have taken off in neighborhoods such as Wicker Park, Bucktown, West Loop, and specific addresses like the Merchandise Mart.
+For example, the Chicago Artists' Coalition manages a studio residency for six artists on the 15th floor.
+Evanston is on board, too: Founded last winter, the city's Art Under Glass program showcases the work of local artists in unoccupied retail spaces, so long as they live and work in that township.

 lviera@tribune.com